4rterius/cgtfs/docs/doxygen/static/mainpage.md

 ## License and attribution

-The library is developed and distributed under the [MIT License](https://choosealicense.com/licenses/mit/), a copy of which can be found in the root of the project.
+The library is developed and distributed under the @ref mit_license "MIT License", a copy of which can be found in the root of the project's source code.
 Documentation and materials other than the library's source code are distributed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 Files under the `tests/data/google_sample` directory constitute [an example Google Transit Feed](https://developers.google.com/transit/gtfs/examples/gtfs-feed) created and [shared by Google](https://developers.google.com/readme/policies/) and are used according to terms described in the [Creative Commons 3.0 Attribution License](https://creativecommons.org/licenses/by/3.0/). *Additionaly, parts of the in-code documentation may contain pieces of the [GTFS reference](https://developers.google.com/transit/gtfs/reference/).*